Jakob Philipp Fallmerayer: Political impact

 In the 1830s, philehellenes who had recently supported the creation of the modern Greek kingdom suspected political motivations in Fallmerayer's writings regarding Greeks; namely an Austrian desire for expansion southwards into the Balkans, and Austrian antagonism to Russian interests in the area reflected in his other writings.
 In this context, the calls by English and French intellectuals for a revival of "the glory that was Greece" were seen by Austrians in a very negative light, and any Austrian theory on the Greeks was looked on with suspicion by the philhellenes in the West.

 Fallmerayer was first among his contemporaries to put forward a ruthless Realpolitik on the Eastern Question and the expansionist designs of Czarist Russia.
 He was a Slavophobe, who ardently supported the Ottoman Empire and "argued vehemently that only a strong Ottoman State could prevent Russian expansion into Western Europe."
 In 1855, during the Crimean War, he submitted an article to his newspaper which the editors refused to publish.
 In this article he stated that the sole fact that the inhabitants of Attica "did not speak Greek but Albanian", was sufficient reason for the Great Powers to choose the Turkish side in the Greek-Turkish conflict.

-Fallmerayer's theory was used as Nazi propaganda in Axis-occupied Greece (1941–1944) during World War II, when it was used as an excuse to commit numerous atrocities against the Greek population.
+Fallmerayer's theory was used as Nazi propaganda in Axis-occupied Greece (1941–1944) during World War II and Greek Resistance, when it was used as an excuse to commit numerous atrocities against the Greek population.